About the course

 You will also need an honours degree to satisfy entry requirements.
 This can be in any field and we will accept applicants with any degree classification, including a third.

 We are looking for passionate, exceptional individuals who want to truly inspire future generations.
 If you are a practical learner who likes to roll their sleeves up and get stuck in, then this is the course for you!
 Our trainees spend on average 40 more days in the classroom than other University based routes, meaning you are better prepared for your NQT year.
-Our continued 100% employability rate reflects this.
 If you are an ambitious, creative learner and want to discover your true potential to be an inspirational primary teacher then you are the person for us!

 Successful applicants will be subject to an enhanced DBS and other safeguarding checks.

 Please be aware that central training is in Lincoln, so if you live outside of this region you will need to travel to training.
-However, we do encourage trainees to car share where possible.
+However, we do encourage trainees to car share where possible to save costs.

 About the training provider

-The Grantham and South Lincolnshire Partnership work with a range of schools.
+The Grantham and South Lincolnshire Partnership work with a range of schools within the local area.

-We passionately believe that the best place to train to be a teacher is in a school (it seems obvious!), so we work with like minded professionals to ensure that trainees receive the BEST in school training, to ensure they are fully prepared to be an outstanding teacher.
+We strongly believe that the best place to train to be a teacher is in a school (it seems obvious!), so we work with local schools to ensure that our trainees receive the BEST in school training, to ensure they are fully prepared to be an amazing teacher.
+We will guarantee that each of your placements will be in your local area, as having a work life balance and time with your family matters to us.

-The diversity of our partnership of schools can offer you many different experiences: working in a special school, small rural primary schools, large urban primary schools and junior and infant schools.
+The diversity of our partnership of schools can offer you many different experiences: working in small rural primary schools, large inner city primary schools and junior and infant schools.
+Previous trainees have stated that they feel very well supported and extremely well prepared for their NQT year, as a result of the range of experiences and training they undertake; see testimonials here: https://www.eoettc.com/about-us/testimonials

 About the accredited body

-They are passionate about what they do and about making a difference to the lives of the children within schools.
+They are passionate about what they do and about making a difference to the lives of the children within our schools.
+The SCITT is ‘highly ambitious and is driven to ensure ‘high-quality local teachers that teach successfully within local schools’.
+(Ofsted 2018)

 Training with disabilities and other needs

-EoETTC have worked with trainees with a range of disabilities.
-After recruitment, they ask trainees to complete a ‘Fitness to teach’ Questionnaire which asks if any adjustments are required.
-EoETTC will then work closely with the trainee to make adjustments where we possibly can (for example, PowerPoint presentations in advance or printed on coloured paper).
+During our recent Ofsted Inspection, one of the findings was that: ‘Leaders pay close and extensive attention to the welfare of trainees.
+They respond rapidly and effectually to those needing support’ (Ofsted 2018).
+After recruitment, we ask trainees to complete a ‘Fitness to Teach’ questionnaire which asks if any adjustments are required.
+A ‘Wellbeing Plan’ will then be created which is bespoke to your needs; this will be regularly reviewed.
+We will then work closely with the trainee to make adjustments where we possibly can (for example, PowerPoint presentations in advance or printed on coloured paper).

 Declaring any disabilities will not disadvantage trainees and their application; we will work with you to make any appropriate adjustments and make sure that you are placed in a supportive training environment.